 - According to Loren G. Martin, a physiology professor at Oklahoma State University, endocrine cells (cells that produce hormones) appear in the appendix of a human fetus at about eleven weeks of development.
 The endocrine cells are active and release hormones.
 Hormones are chemical messengers and have specific effects in our bodies.

 - The lining of the appendix contains lymphoid tissue, which is part of our immune system.
 The immune system fights bacteria and other organisms that cause disease.
 We have lymphoid tissue in many other areas of the body in addition to the appendix.

 - It's been proposed that the appendix is a type of safe house for good bacteria that live in the large intestine.
 These bacteria are important for our health.
-According to this theory, if bacteria in the large intestine are lost for some reason - such as in disease or antibiotic treatment - or if the intestine is invaded by bad bacteria that kill the good ones, the appendix can "reboot" the large intestine.
+According to the proposal, if bacteria in the large intestine are lost for some reason—such as in disease or antibiotic treatment—or if the intestine is invaded by bad bacteria that kill the good ones, the appendix can "reboot" the large intestine.
 It does this by releasing good bacteria to recolonize the large intestine.
-Some scientists have criticized this theory, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.
+Some scientists have criticized this idea, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.

 - The appendix is occasionally used for surgical reconstruction of damaged structures in the body, such as a ureter (the tube that transport urine out of the kidney to the urinary bladder) in young children.
 This is not a natural function of the appendix, but it's certainly useful.